reflectoring/reflectoring.github.io/content/blog/2022/2022-01-25-annotation-processing.md

 ​		ElementType.PARAMETER
 ​		ElementType.TYPE

-#### @Retention
+### `@Retention`

 @Retention specifies when the annotation is discarded.

-​	  SOURCE - The annotation is used at compile-time and discarded at run-time.
+​	  SOURCE - The annotation is used at compile time and discarded at runtime.

 ​	  CLASS - The annotation is stored in the class file at compile time and discarded at run time.

-​	  RUNTIME - The annotation is retained at run-time.
+​	  RUNTIME - The annotation is retained at runtime.

-If we needed an annotation to only provide error checking at compile-time like @Override we would use SOURCE.
-If we need an annotation to provide functionality at run-time such as @Test in Junit we would use RUNTIME.
+If we needed an annotation to only provide error checking at compile time like @Override we would use SOURCE.
+If we need an annotation to provide functionality at runtime such as @Test in Junit we would use RUNTIME.
 To see a real example, create the following annotations in 3 separate files:

 ```java
 @Target(ElementType.TYPE)